pereznetworks/Library-Manager/README.md

         book, patron and loans detail views

   DOING:
-         using sequelize models to add the data
+         using Sequelize models to create, read, update, delete the data

   NEXT:
          filtering show-all loans and books table

          submit actions for create, update and return books page

+         input validation for each form and implementing error pages

   TODO:
          verify each view, table and form perform to speqs